Artist History

 -

-Proven Legacy: Over 30,000 custom HANKO crafted and entrusted to clients across three generations.
+Proven Legacy: Over 30,000 custom HANKO crafted for clients across three generations.

 The credentials speak for themselves.
-Choosing Kamakura Hanko is choosing to own a piece of Japan’s certified cultural and artisanal elite.
+Choosing Kamakura Hanko is choosing to own a piece of Japan's most prestigious cultural and artisanal heritage.

 AWARDS & ATTESTATIONS

-Kamakura Hanko is one of the most trusted Japanese Hanko Stamp brands in Japan !
+Kamakura Hanko is one of Japan's most trusted seal-making brands.

 The ultimate craftsmanship